chaos-polymtl/lethe/doc/source/examples/rpt/particle-fem-reconstruction/particle-fem-reconstruction.rst

 With the figure shown below we assess the validity of the reconstruction algorithm with a reconstruction of a set of experimental points.
 It shows the real positions of the particle and the reconstructed positions.

 .. image::  images/results_2.png
-    :alt: The geometry
+    :alt: The geometryew
     :align: center
-    :name: results
+    :name: results from the fem reconstruction
     :width: 600

 References